Treatment for Lupus

 Slippery elm taken as a powder, this herb is very safe for most people even those on multiple medications.
 It can be used for any stomach problems including gas, IBS, nausea, ulcers.
 Reflux is a common side effect from Lupus medications and sometimes slippery elm can be a helpful alternative to an antacid.

-Boswelia (frankincense) an herb used for joint pain and specifically arthritis.
+Boswelia (frankincense) a wonderful herb used for joint pain and specifically arthritis.

 Green tea has some anti-inflammatory properties and is full of anti oxidants.
 A therapeutic dose would be 3 cups a day.

-Herbs should always be taken with caution and under the guidance of your naturopath.
-There are some herbs such as Echinacea, Cat’s claw, Siberian ginseng and Andrographis which are not recommended as they stimulant the immune system.
+Herbs should always be taken with caution and under the guidance of a qualified naturopath.